 - International Student?
 You will need your physical ID card to register your attendance on campus to comply with UK Visa and Immigration regulations (UKVI).

 Find out more about obtaining your ID card on AskHerts

 - Choose the study space that's right for you.

-- Respect the choices of others, especially if you are studying in one of the quiet or silent study areas.
+- Respect the right of other students to work without disruption, especially if you are studying in one of our quiet or silent study areas.